 Did you take all your holiday allowance last year?

 You’re not alone.
-A recent survey discovered that the average UK employee ends up wasting almost a quarter of their total annual leave.
+One survey discovered that the average UK employee ends up wasting almost a quarter of their total annual leave.

 That means with a month of annual leave allowance, you’re working an extra week.

 The survey continued, saying that only 50% of employees used their full annual leave allowance last year.
 And that 44% of employees said they work even whilst on holiday.

 But are holidays important?
 Why is this an issue at all?
 In this difficult economic climate isn’t it better to show our boss we are so busy and important that it’s practically impossible for us to take time off?

 One of the earliest industrial giants to realise that productivity and hours worked were curvilinear and not linear was Henry Ford, who, in the early 20th century, reduced the working week of his employees from 6 days to 5, and from 48 hours to 40.
 But he didn’t do this on a whim, but rather based on many years of human efficiency experiments.